-The Department of Health may need to amend current rules in order to provide a process for certified homeless youth or minors who have had disabilities of nonage removed to obtain his or her birth certificate.
+The Department of Health may need to amend current rules in order to allow a certified homeless youth or a minor who has had disabilities of nonage removed to obtain his or her birth certificate.

 IV.
 AMENDMENTS/ COMMITTEE SUBSTITUTE CHANGES